-Tag Archives: Pacific Disaster Center
+Tag: Pacific Disaster Center

 The Public Safety COP Template is designed to be starter application to help you quickly implement the ArcGIS Viewer for Flex to provide situational awareness for your organization.
 This download package contains many of the tools and feeds that you have seen in our demonstrations and training.
 If you already have ArcGIS Server installed and configured you can go through these steps in about an hour.
 Obviously having an ArcGIS Server instance available somewhere within your organization is a prerequisite.
 Your data should be well organized and you should have your operational layers and basemaps published.
 This blog post contains the 10 basic steps to get this application set up within your organization.

 To get started you can download this template from http://www.arcgis.com/home/item.html?id=1d90b418b78e40158914bd5178b6892f.
 For these 10 steps we are going to basically walk through the main configuration file (config.xml).
 More information is in the help documentation – see http://help.arcgis.com/en/webapps/flexviewer/help/mainconfig.htm

 Step 1 – Pick your title and subtitle

 Up at the top select the title and subtitle for your application.
 Often terms like GIS get lost on the broader Public Safety Community.
 Terms like Common Operational Picture (COP) or Situational Awareness seem to resonate more.
 In some cases specific application names and/or acronyms seem to take on a life of their own.
 For example applications like Virginia’s VIPER or Florida’s GATOR applications are great examples of this.
 Consider coming up with a good acronym (such as an aggressive animal) for your organization.

 Next find an image to include in the upper left of the application.
 This image should be 48 x 48 pixels.